d12frosted/elpa-mirror/gnu/denote-readme.txt

   If in Dired, the `FILE' to be renamed is the one at point, else the command prompts with minibuffer completion for a target file.

-  If `FILE' has a Denote-compliant identifier, the command retains it while updating the `TITLE' and `KEYWORDS' fields of the file name.
+  If `FILE' has a Denote-compliant identifier, retain it while updating the `TITLE' and `KEYWORDS' fields of the file name.
+Else create an identifier based on the following conditions:

-  Otherwise it creates an identifier based on the file’s attribute of last modification time.
-If such attribute cannot be found, the identifier falls back to the current date and time.
+  • If `FILE' does not have an identifier and optional `DATE' is non-nil (such as with a prefix argument), invoke the function `denote-prompt-for-date-return-id'.
+It prompts for a date and uses it to derive the identifier.

+  • If `FILE' does not have an identifier and optional `DATE' is nil (this is the case without a prefix argument), use the file attributes to determine the last modified date and format it as an identifier.

+  • As a fallback, derive an identifier from the current time.

   The default `TITLE' is retrieved from a line starting with a title field in the file’s contents, depending on the given file type ([Front